I have a tan - can I still have a colour session?

 How should I prepare for my session?

-It’s important for me to see you without make-up, so you can either come without it or remove it at the start of the session.
-I always have micellar water and pads or wipes available.
+I will need to see your skintone, so you can either come without makeup or remove it at the start of the session.
+I always have micellar water and cotton pads available.

-Many sessions involve us applying Colour Me Beautiful products that we select for you, and you are welcome to bring your own products to put on if you wish.
+Many sessions involve us applying Colour Me Beautiful makeup products that suit your colouring, and you are welcome to bring your own products to put on if you wish.

 If you have lashes or semi-permanent makeup like microbladed brows, we can of course work with these.